yoki1234/yoki1234/README.md

 - 📫 How to reach me: [Email-ID: akshayashokdj@gmail.com]
 -  ⚡ Fun fact: JavaScript took just 10 days to develop.

-- The materials I used for studing:
+- The materials I used for studies:

   ✨ HTML and CSS - [The Net Ninja -Youtube Channel]( https://www.youtube.com/c/TheNetNinja );